 \section{Introduction}

 Chaotic dynamical systems represent a wide range of complex phenomena across many natural systems and scientific fields \citep{Ott1993, Strogatz2024}.
 While predicting their behavior is crucial for understanding these systems, it remains challenging due to their sensitivity to initial conditions.
-Recently, data-driven, system-agnostic methods using machine learning (ML) have emerged as promising approaches for forecasting chaotic dynamics, ranging from low-dimensional systems such as the Lorenz-63 model \citep{Pathak2017,pathak2018hybrid} to global weather forecasting \cite{Lam2023,Price2024}.
+Recently, data-driven, system-agnostic methods using machine learning (ML) have emerged as promising approaches for forecasting chaotic dynamics, ranging from low-dimensional systems such as the Lorenz-63 model \citep{Pathak2017,Pathak2018} to global weather forecasting \citep{Lam2023,Price2024}.
 Researchers typically evaluate such methods using synthetic data generated from known chaotic systems.
-The standard protocol involves sampling a trajectory, using the initial portion as training data for the ML method, and reserving the latter portion as ground truth for evaluating forecasts.
-A common evaluation metric is the valid prediction time (VPT) \citep{Ren2009, pathak2018hybrid}, which quantifies how long a forecast remains close to the reference trajectory serving as ground truth.
+A commonly used metric to assess prediction quality is the valid prediction time (VPT) \citep{Ren2009, Pathak2018}, which measures how long a forecast stays close to the reference trajectory serving as ground truth.
 Throughout the article, the term \textit{ground truth} denotes a numerical approximation of a system's analytical solution.

-The Lorenz-63 (L63) system \citep{Lorenz1963}---a three-dimensional autonomous system of first-order ordinary differential equations (ODEs) exhibiting chaotic behavior---serves as perhaps the most widely used benchmark in this field.
-The dynamics for the three state dimension $x(t)$, $y(t)$, and $z(t)$ depending on time $t$ are given by
+The Lorenz-63 (L63) system \citep{Lorenz1963}---a three-dimensional autonomous system of first-order ordinary differential equations (ODEs) exhibiting chaotic behavior---serves as the most widely used benchmark in this field.

-where the dot above a variable denotes its temporal derivative.
 Prior results on this system are summarized in \cref{tbl:L63:vpt:lit}, where the state-of-the-art VPT is approximately 13 Lyapunov times (about 14 system time units).